 Here is a list of ideas for starting a storytelling festival in your school or your community.

+Ways to get it started.
+(You pick which one you want to start with.)
 Find a few teachers and/or parents and offer to tell a story in the teachers’ classrooms.
-Start suggesting the idea that students can also retell or Read the rest of this entry »
+Start suggesting the idea that students can also retell or Read more »